Introduction to Ansible

 Ansible provides this ec2.py file.
 What this does is it dynamically goes out to your AWS environment and it finds all the info that you need to know about your AWS environment.
 You have a similar one for Google cloud and for other cloud providers and this is really cool.
 You can mix and match these and I know it’s probably outside of the scope that we’ll cover here but you could have some stuff using EC2, some stuff using Google Cloud, and some with just local host files.

 This is using boto for any of you there Python developers.
-You're probably familiar with boto.
-Let's go back to our command, so we say our inventory should come from our Amazon EC2 instances.
-We're going to use the user [Google on 2 00:09:47] because these particular servers are just [Google on 2 00:09:51] servers and the Ubuntu user [just want to 00:09:54] have SSH keys for.
+You’re probably familiar with boto.
+Let’s go back to our command, so we say our inventory should come from our Amazon EC2 instances.
+We’re going to use the user Ubuntu because these particular servers are just Ubuntu servers and the Ubuntu user have SSH keys for.
 This this is cool.
 This is where we specify what we want to actually call.

 We could say only show our production servers, only show the servers that are in a specific region.
 You can target just the servers you want to run a command against.
 Let’s see if we can’t do a example of that.
 We’ll do, what did I do?
 I just didn’t delete enough.
 We’re going to do tag underscore Environment underscore staging.
 Now, if I have my typing correct, okay.
 Now this isn’t going to mean much until we go in and see.